For Your Security

 TaxRise urges you to take caution when using public computers or networks, like at a coffee shop or library.

 To best protect your personal information and login information, don’t use such computers to access your sensitive accounts, and if you must do, ensure that you log out of your account entirely.

-When either you or we update information in your account, such as the status of a loan application, we typically send you notice of these changes via email or text message.
+When either you or we update information in your account, such as the status of a loan application, we typically send you a notice of these changes via email or text message.
 In recent years, individuals, businesses, and even governments have seen a rise in “phishing” attacks.

 Phishing occurs when someone attempts to obtain your password or other sensitive information.
-Scammers often do this by impersonating a trusted user or offering a compelling reason to open a malicious email attachment, click on a link or give over information.
+Scammers often do this by impersonating a trusted user or offering a compelling reason to open a malicious email attachment, click on a link, or give over information.

-We never ask for your sensitive personal information, such as password, over email or other unsecured methods or through any site not under the TaxRise.com domain.
+We never ask for your sensitive personal information, such as password, over email, or other unsecured methods or through any site not under the TaxRise.com domain.

 Please notify us at firstname.lastname@example.org if you ever receive suspicious correspondence from us.